rtidgreenberg/comms_manager/README.md

 #### Summary:
-Creating Domain Participant Partitions and controlling them with the remote admin interface allows us to control traffic/segment discovery between Groups of Platforms and possibly CCS systems in the future to scale.
+Creating Domain Participant Partitions and controlling them with the remote admin interface allows us to control traffic/segment discovery between Groups of Platforms and possibly C2 systems in the future to scale.

 We are only changing the Domain Participant Partition for the Domain Participant on the Comms domain i.e. the `Comms Participant` in the Routing Service.
-The Domain Participants that are "internal" i.e. the ones that talk to the internal Platform or CCS topics are not changed.
+The Domain Participants that are "internal" i.e. the ones that talk to the internal Platform or C2 topics are not changed.

 ## Command Content Filtering
 - Use Content Filtered topics to filter commands addressed to the desired Platform GUID using the destination.parentID field.

 ### Test 1:
-Create a Platform subscriber and a CCS publisher on default domains
+Create a Platform subscriber and a C2 publisher on default domains
 - run Platform sim subscriber
 	- `./start_sim.sh platform sub`
-- run CCS sim publisher
+- run C2 sim publisher
-	- `./start_sim.sh ccs pub`
+	- `./start_sim.sh C2 pub`
 - run routing service for Platform USV-1
 	- `./start_router.sh platform USV-1`
-- run routing service for CCS UOC-1
+- run routing service for C2 UOC-1
-	- `./start_router.sh ccs UOC-1 `
+	- `./start_router.sh C2 UOC-1 `

 #### Pass criteria 1:
 USV-1 subscriber *SHOULD* be receiving all 11 topics.

 ### Test 2:

-Modify the GUID value in `./python_sim/ccs_pub.py` to be different.
+Modify the GUID value in `./python_sim/C2_pub.py` to be different.

-Create a Platform subscriber and a CCS publisher on default domains
+Create a Platform subscriber and a C2 publisher on default domains
 - run Platform sim subscriber
 	- `./start_sim.sh platform sub`
-- run CCS sim publisher
+- run C2 sim publisher
-	- `./start_sim.sh ccs pub`
+	- `./start_sim.sh C2 pub`
 - run routing service for Platform USV-1
 	- `./start_router.sh platform USV-1`
-- run routing service for CCS UOC-1
+- run routing service for C2 UOC-1
-	- `./start_router.sh ccs UOC-1 `
+	- `./start_router.sh C2 UOC-1 `

 #### Pass criteria 2:
 USV-1 subscriber *SHOULD* only be receiving 10 topics.